kristingreenslit/react-debug-exercise/README.md

   <img src='./src/assets/main_view.png' width='750' height='500' />
 </p>

+This app includes a lint tool, so many errors will display in the Terminal app (Mac) or Command Prompt (Windows).
+The JavaScript console in the developer tools menu of any modern browser should also provide assistance.

 The SAR method (Situation, Action, Result) is a great method for thinking through the steps needed to solve a problem.
 For a written bug report, I use the SEA template (Steps to reproduce, Expected result, Actual result).
-This app also includes a lint tool, so many errors will display in the Terminal app (Mac) or Command Prompt (Windows).
-The JavaScript console in the developer tools menu of any modern browser should also provide assistance.

 Traditional methods for [debugging Javascript](https://medium.com/@sandeep.scet/different-ways-to-debug-javascript-code-579e7f58cf10#.3gbqsze60) won't always work in a React application because React code isn't native to the browser.
 [React Dev Tools](https://github.com/facebook/react-devtools) might be more helpful.
 The screenshots below show this app's username input field as it appears in the [DOM](https://css-tricks.com/dom/) and in React Dev Tools.
 The hierarchy and nesting of components is highly visible with React Dev Tools, which makes debugging easier because an element's location in the code is easier to find: